xragua/xraybinaryorbit/paper/paper.md

 When considering stellar wind (the matter accreted by compact objects), various combinations of these factors result in orbital modulations.
 Eccentricity causes changes in wind density throughout the orbit, affecting the amount of accreted matter.
 Both eccentricity and inclination influence the absorption column faced by the emitted radiation and the ionization of the stellar wind, which also varies with orbital phase.

 Although these orbital modulations are conceptually simple, they are challenging to analyze.
-At the same time, they can provide tremendous insights into the orbital mechanics and wind properties of our systems, helping to complete the puzzle when we already have some pieces of information.
-This is where our tools provide critical support.
+At the same time, they can provide tremendous insights into the orbital mechanics and wind properties of our systems, may be helping to complete the puzzle when we already have some pieces of information or to give us a list of possible parameter combinations.
+This is where our tools provide valuable support.

-Historically, the primary limitation in this type of analysis has been the lack of sufficient resolution for detailed phase-resolved observations.
+Historically, the primary limitation in this type of analysis has been the lack of resolution for detailed phase-resolved observations.
 However, upcoming high-resolution missions like XRISM --- and New Athena --- promise to significantly improve the quality of these analyses.
 In addition to better resolution, advances in computational power have been crucial.
 Many of these tools have already been successfully applied to studies using XMM-Newton and Chandra data ---, enabling analyses that were previously impossible.

 # Acknowledgements